Parametrized K\"{a}hler class and Zariski dense orbital 1-cohomology: Preliminaries

+\begin{es} We report two examples of $\Gamma$-boundary.
+The first one is a model valid for any discrete finitely generated group, whereas the second one is specific for lattices in Lie groups.

+\begin{enumerate} \item Let $\Gamma$ be a discrete finitely generated group and let $S$ be a symmetric set of generators.
+Following the line of Burger and Iozzi \cite{BI04} we recall the construction of a model for a $\Gamma$-boundary.
+We define a probability measure on $\Gamma$ as

-To realize a Poisson boundary for $\Gamma$ related to the measure $\mu_S$ we start with the realization of a Poisson boundary for the free group $\matF_S$ on the set $S$.
+We start constructing the realization of a boundary for the free group $\matF_S$ on the set $S$.
 Let $\calT_S(\infty)$ be the boundary of the Cayley graph $\calT_S$ of $\matF_S$, namely the set of all reduced words on $S$ of infinite length.
-We endow such a boundary with the $\matF_S$-quasi invariant measure defined by
+We endow such a boundary with the $\matF_S$-quasi-invariant measure defined by